dyrel78/INFO_201/milestone1/milestone1.md

-# Non Functional Requirements
+## Non Functional Requirements

 ### __Site Uptime__
 The system should achieve an availability (uptime) of 99.9%.

 ### __Strong Encyption__
 Strong encryption should be implemented to protect personal information.
 The sales invoice has customer's address and phone number, lack of security could compromise this.

-### __Accurate Color__

 ### __High Definition Images__
-Photos should be retail worthy or professionally shot in order to make it easier to read and more visually appealing to customers.
+This is an assumption but photos should be retail worthy or professionally shot in order to make it easier to read and more visually appealing to. customers.

-Make sure the customers cart is not emptied when leaving the site// Saving cookies maybe
- - Could have
- -
 ### __Language__
 User interface text will predominantly be in New Zealand English, with support for words and phrases in Te Reo Māori in both the static user interface elemnts and in stored user data.
-In contrast, potential customers who use the australian site will have the interface text in Australian English.
+In contrast, potential customers who use the Australian site will have the interface text in Australian English.

-# __Glossary__
+## __Glossary__

+**conventional** (n.) : Based on or in accordance with what is generally done or believed.

 **customer** (n.): A member of the public with whom we do business.

-**conventional** (n.) : Based on or in accordance with what is generally done or believed.

 **domain** (n.): The address of the internet site visited

 **product** (n.): Item the business is selling

-**Shopping Cart** (n.): A virtual cart that holds items customer is intending to purchase
+**shopping cart** (n.): A virtual cart that holds items customer is intending to purchase

 **register** (v.): To create an account with the business using the online sign-up form.